ebemunk/blog/content/2021-12-01-playmates/index.md

 </div>

 It's interesting that k-means can find these 3 clusters which correspond pretty well with some common body shapes.

+## lena.jpg

+Another tidbit for the geeks: if you've ever worked with computer image processing, you have most likely come across `lena.jpg`.
+[It's one of the most used images in computer history](https://web.archive.org/web/19970704201816/http://www.playboy.com/news/lena/lena.html).
+This iconic image is a crop of **Lena Sjooblom**'s (now Forsen) 1972 November centerfold!

+The usage has been [criticized](http://www.cs.umd.edu/users/oleary/faculty/node8.html), as "Suggestive pictures used in lectures on image processing ... convey the message that the lecturer caters to the males only".
+I have certainly come across this image when I was studying in university around 2010s.
+Does it still appear in lectures?
+Let me know!

 ## Fin